DCHS Contracting Service Areas

 Contact: Linda Wells

 The Aging Program helps in a small but targeted way to fund operations at 26 multipurpose senior centers and adult day health programs, most of which serve residents of the county's unincorporated areas.
-Program and service area needs will be studied in 2008 and Requests for Proposals will be issued for 2009 aging services.
 More information.

 Community Development Program

 The Community Development Program funds projects that benefit low and moderate-income communities and/or clients such as community facilities; public improvements such as parks, sidewalks, water and sewer systems; and minor housing repair.
 Non-profit agencies and local governments are eligible to apply for these funds annually.
 A Pre-Application is required.
 A subsequent detailed application must be completed and submitted to the Community Development Program by May 31 of each year.
 Awards are announced each year at the end of September.
 More information.